Jerry Vasto: Kansas City Royals

 On August 31, 2018, Vasto was traded to the Kansas City Royals in exchange for catcher Drew Butera.
 Jerry made one appearance with the Omaha Storm Chasers before getting called up on September 4.
 He made his debut that same night and recorded his first Royals strikeout against Cleveland Indians outfielder Brandon Guyer.
 Jerry finished his 2018 Royals season with three strikeouts and a 2.45 earned run average in 3 2/3 innings pitched.
 Vasto finished his first major league season with four strikeouts and an 8.31 earned run average in 4 1/3 innings pitched.

 Chicago Cubs

 On October 31, 2018, Vasto was claimed off waivers by the Chicago Cubs.
-On November 20, Vasto was outrighted off of the Cubs roster.
+On November 20, Vasto removed from the 40-man roster and sent outright to the Triple-A Iowa Cubs.
+Vasto missed the entire 2019 season due to an injury, and did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He became a free agent on November 2, 2020.

-On November 16, 2020, Vasto resigned a minor league deal with the Chicago Cubs.
+On November 16, 2020, Vasto re-signed with the Cubs on a minor league contract.
 On March 29, 2021, Vasto was released by the Cubs.